Getty Images/iStockphoto

 Network protocols enable the exchange of information across the internet and work behind the scenes so effectively that many users don't think twice about them or how the internet works.
 But it's critical for networking professionals to know and understand protocols as the foundation of networking.

-This glossary explores 12 common network protocols network engineers should be familiar with and provides information about their main functions and importance.
+This glossary explores 14 common network protocols network administrators should be familiar with and provides information about their main functions and importance in computer networks.
+It includes different types of network protocols, such as the following:

 1. Address Resolution Protocol (ARP)

 ARP translates IP addresses to MAC addresses and vice versa so LAN endpoints can communicate with one another.
-ARP is necessary because IP and MAC addresses are different lengths.
+ARP is necessary because IP and MAC addresses are different lengths and operate on different layers of the OSI model.
 Below is a breakdown of the various address lengths:

-Translations between these addresses must occur for proper device communication.
-ARP isn't required every time devices attempt to communicate because the LAN's host stores the translated addresses in its ARP cache.
+These addresses must be translated for proper communication and data transfer among connected devices.
+ARP isn't required every time devices attempt to communicate because the LAN's host system maps and stores the translated addresses in its ARP cache.
 As a result, the ARP translation process is mainly used when new devices join the network.

 2. Border Gateway Protocol (BGP)